neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 The goals of the two cross-team sessions is to learn something, to do something useful, and to have fun.

 ### Learn something

-- inform yourself about ongoing & emerging projects and activities
+- inform yourself about ongoing and emerging projects and activities
 - inform yourself about the NeIC 2016-2020 strategy and its implementation

 ### Do something useful